Gregor Joseph Werner

 2. Psalms

-• I. Marian antiphons
+• I. Marian hymns

 1. Alma redemptoris mater

-2. Ave regina coelorum
+2. Ave Regina coelorum

 3. Regina coeli

-4. Salve regina
+4. Salve Regina

 5. Sub tuum praesidium